 The question is whether the Kaguya-sama: Love is War Season 3 release date will be in fall 2021 or 2022.
 Considering that the OVA episode is in 2021, it seems more likely that 2022 will be the targeted release time frame for the third season.

-Kaguya-sama: Love is War English dub release date delayed for Season 2
+Kaguya-sama: Love is War Season 2 English dub release date

 The release date for the Kaguya-sama: Love is War Season 2 English dub occurred on Saturday, July 25, 2020.
 FUNimation announced the voice actors for the second season.